-- Learning method is the same way as for perceptrons - example inputs are presented to the network, and if the network computes an output vector that matches the target, nothing is done. - If there is an error (a difference between the output and target), then the weights are adjusted to reduce this error. - The trick is to assess the blame for an error and divide it among the contributing weights. - In perceptrons, this is easy, because there is only one weight between each input and the output. - But in multilayer networks, there are many weights connecting each input to an output, and each of these weights contributes to more than one output.
+- example inputs are presented to the network and the network computes an output vector that matches the target. - If there is an error (a difference between the output and target), then the weights are adjusted to reduce this error. - The trick is to assess the blame for an error and divide it among the contributing weights. - In perceptrons, this is easy, because there is only one weight between each input and the output. - But in multilayer networks, there are many weights connecting each input to an output, and each of these weights contributes to more than one output.